About the Development Fund

 Please note that applications for grants to support Fresh Expressions of church and New Congregations and work to develop school chaplaincy or parish-school relationships should be made through the Development Fund to avoid the need for separate funding mechanisms.

-Over the next three years, Bishop’s Council has made available £200k per annum to assist with the provision of essential infrastructure required for churches to enable their mission.
+Over three years from 2021, Bishop’s Council has made available £200k per annum to assist with the provision of essential infrastructure required for churches to enable their mission.
 Those parishes currently without these facilities in a usable state can apply for a grant that could make a real difference in supporting their mission and vision for their community.

 You do not need to apply separately for this funding – if your project meets the criteria, the Review Panel will automatically take this into consideration whilst reviewing your application.